The Pros of Legalizing Cannabis in The UK

 So why not the U.K?

-Is it not better to look to these countries and assess the benefits and advantages that cannabis legalisation has created before condemning it entirely?
+Is it not better to look to these countries and assess the benefits and advantages that herb legalisation has created before condemning it entirely?

 This is a question politicians and the U.K government will need to ask themselves.